Azure/azure-functions-templates/Documentation/httpTrigger.md

 * For Node.js functions, the Functions runtime provides the request body instead of the request object.
 There is no special handling for C# functions, because you control what is provided by specifying the parameter type.
 If you specify `HttpRequestMessage` you get the request object.
 If you specify a POCO type, the Functions runtime tries to parse a JSON object in the body of the request to populate the object properties.
 * To trigger a WebHook function the HTTP request must include an API key.
 For non-WebHook HTTP triggers,  this requirement is optional.

-For information about how to set up a GitHub WebHook, see <a href="http://go.microsoft.com/fwlink/?LinkID=761099&clcid=0x409" target="_blank">GitHub Developer - Creating WebHooks</a>.
+For information about how to set up a GitHub WebHook, see [GitHub Developer - Creating WebHooks](http://go.microsoft.com/fwlink/?LinkID=761099&clcid=0x409).

 ## URL to trigger the function